-trifle."
-At the Columbia this week there has been presented a most pleasing comic opera, "The Highwayman," a work built along correct Highwayman," a work built along correct lines and giving promise of better things in the direction of lyric drama.
+To build a libretto which shall fit Franc's Wilson's bow less is a task which implies the laying as de of any ideas as to sticking to a straight line of conduct, and, until recently, the same excuse could be urged for those who have been required to make operas to order for De Wolf Hopper.
+At the Columbia this week there has been At the Columbia this week there has been presented a most pleasing comic opera, "The Highwayman," a work built along correct Highwayman," a work built along correct lines and giving promise of better things in the direction of lyric drama.
 The story is pleasing, though not in the true comic vein, being more romantic than humorous.
-So far as the music of "The Highway-man" is concerned, one could easily go further and fare worse.
-There are many moments of melodic inspiration in the score, and the concerted numbers-of which, Ly the way, there is a superabundance-are constructed in a most musicianly manner.
+So far as the music of "The Highwayman" is concerned, one could easily go further and fare worse.
+There are many moments of melodic inspiration in the score, and the concerted numbers-of which, ly the way, there is a superabundance-are constructed in a most musicianly manner.
 If De Koven could secure a libretto marked by originality of construction, with a story truly comic, and with the numbers evenly balanced, there is little doubt that he would be able to produce a work of high he would be able to produce a work of high excellence.
 But so long as this composer is satisfied with machine-made verses and trite stories, he will meander meditatively in the mediocre.
 Of all librettists who have written for the English speaking stage, Gilbert is easily first.
-His plots are always comic, never-romantic, and his fun has a fine quality of decency and yet pungent humor that never fails to excite laughter.
+His plots are always comic, never romantic, and his fun has a fine quality of decency and yet pungent humor that never rails to excite laughter.
 Gilbert can create, while all the other librettists seem only capable of imitating.
-And Sullivan has the gift of writing hu-morous music.
-Tuneful but scholarly, original enough, and capable of drawing unsufaction from great compasses without inspiration from great composers without slavishly copying their scores, Sullivan has produced, in collaboration with Gilbert, the best light operas of the last half of this century.
-De Koven can write humorous music upon occasion, but seldom is the opportunity given him by his librettist to exercise this pleasing talent.
+And Sullivan has the gift of writing humorous music.
+Tuneful but scholarly, original enough, and capable of drawing unsulration from great composers without inspiration from great composers without slavishly copying their scores, Sullivan has produced, in collaboration with Gilbert, the best light operas of the last half of this De Koven can write humorous music upon occasion, but seldom is the opportunity given him by his librettist to exercise this pleasing talent.
 In "Robin Hood" there are several musical numbers of delicious humor, while in "The Highwayman" there are two numbers which possess this de-lightful character.
-The song about the farmer and the scarcerow is not only tuneful, but also very funny, and the same commendation can be said of the song and chorus assigned to the gypsies.
+The song about the farmer and the scarecrow is not only tuneful, but also very funny, and the same commentation can be said of the song and chorus assigned to the gypsies.
 On the whole, it is a matter for congratu-lation that "The Highwayman" was writ-ten.
 As a step in the direction of real light ten.
 As a step in the direction of real light opera it is encouraging to those who are tired of buffoonery, indelicacy and cheap usic.
-The fact that the people like it and "k to the Columbia to see and hear it es that those managers are mistaken "say that audiences demand "Wangs" "Isles of Champagne."
+The fact that the people like it and is to the Columbia to see and hear it es that those managers are mistaken say that audiences demand "Wangs" (Isles of Champagne."
 The people lean fun and good music.
-More lean fun and good music.
-More peras in the style of "The Highway-yould be gratefully accepted.
+More lean fun and good music. lean fun and good music.
+More peras in the style of "The Highway-vould be gratefully accepted.
 YORK HERALD.